streetwriters/notesnook/docs/help/contents/app-lock.md

 ### Turn on App Lock

-1. Go to Settings and Click on App lock.
+1. Go to Settings and Click App lock.
 Then turn on the App lock switch.
 You will be prompted to enter your App Lock Password.
 When it is successful App Lock will be turned on.

 <img src="/desktop-enable-app-lock.png" alt="drawing" height="500"/>